Electro707/Simple-LED-Matrix-Library/README.md

 See the [LICENSE](LICENSE) file for details

 ## More Docs
-There is one more documentation (other than the library docs as per above) available, which describes how to generate the LED Matrix GIFs that are found with the library's docs page.
+There is one more documentation (other than the library docs as per above) available, which describes how to generate documentation, test the examples, and generate the LED Matrix GIFs that are found with the library's docs page.

-For that, see [extra/GENERATE_GIF.md](extra/GENERATE_GIF.md) for details
+For that, see [extra/README.md](extra/README.md) for details